rnabioco/clustifyr/README.md

     if possible.
 The object wrappers are taking log-normalized data for downstream steps.
-It should be noted that **data slot from SCtransform obfuscates the original gene expression ranking, and is probably not ideal for `clustifyr`** - in this case we recommend going directly from raw counts.
+It should be noted that **data slot from SCtransform obfuscates the original gene expression ranking, and is not ideal for `clustifyr`** - in this case we recommend going directly from raw counts.

 4.  **How should I determine parameters?** Please see our published [manuscript](https://f1000research.com/articles/9-223/v2) with parameter and usage discussions.
-In general default settings are satisfactory in our own internal usage/testing.
+In general, default settings are satisfactory in our own internal usage/testing.
 However, you might want to inspect the correlation matrix and call results, instead of just the final result (use `obj_out = FALSE` in `clustify()`).